roomeasedev/RoomEase/README.md

 `sudo npm install cordova -g`

+*Note:* Phonegap and Cordova are for most intents and purposes, are the same platform.
+There was a namechange at some point in development, so sometimes cordova and phonegap  will be used interchangably.
+In fact, replacing any commandthat contains `cordova` with `phonegap` will yield the same results, more or less.

 *Note:* Depending on the version of node, you may see the following error:

-`“The program ‘node’ can be found in the following packages”`
+`The program ‘node’ cannot be found in the following packages`

 To fix this, run the following command